Vargasavour Recipes

 2. Season with salt and pepper on both sides, then let them sit at room temperature for 15 minutes.

-6 Add the chicken stock and brandy, then simmer for 8 minutes or until the sauce reduces by half.
+8. Add the chicken broth and brandy, then simmer for 8 minutes or until the sauce reduces by half.

 Duck breasts with orange sauce recipe

-Save the Duck Fat: Pour off the rendered fat and save it, it’s amazing for roasting potatoes or veggies!
+Save the Duck Fat: I always pour off the rendered fat and save it, it's pure gold for roasting potatoes or veggies later!

 🍛More Dinner Recipes!